sdman135/Video_Game_MetaCritic_Score_Predictor-Project-4/README.md

 ![](images/knn_confusion_matrix.png)

-Finally I showed all results of the tested models in a neat table.
+* Finally I showed all results of the tested models in a neat table.
 ![](images/all_evalutions_table.png)

+The results showed K-Nearest Neighbors @ 3 preformed the best across the board

 ## Built With